 Noleen’s preference of Hippo Studio’s designs, is the Papillon Line, and when decorating the jungle motifs of the Chekari Collection, she loves to draw and paint the zebra.
 Her preferred colour pallete consists of Butter Cream, Yellow and Turquoise Blue.

 Linda was born in 1986 in a village called Chireva near Gokwe, in Mashonaland West province.
 She finished her schooling at sixteen years of age.
 Art classes were not offered at her school, but Linda’s interest in art began through her brother, who decorated the mud huts of their village.
 He sourced different mud types: white mud, red mud and black mud and painted the huts, with Linda helping him.
 Linda’s father was a subsistent farmer, growing maize, groundnuts, millets and cotton.
-Linda’s mother enjoyed the garden growing vegetables for selling.
+Linda’s mother enjoyed the garden growing vegetables for sale.

 Linda started working as a decorator in 2007, it was her brother again, who opened the door to the opportunity to pursue her dream of becoming a well-known artist.

 Today, in the studio, Martha loves to work on the exuberant designs of the Mashona Line and her favourite animals to incorporate into her designs are zebra.
 Linda’s preferred colour palette is red, yellow and blue.
 Linda enjoys the feeling of accomplishment, and remembers winning the first “Piece Of The Week Award.”
 In 2010.
 Linda is motivated to overcome her struggles, particularly the design concept that includes birds, and laughs when she remembers producing a three-legged elephant, which gave much amusement to her fellow artists when the inspector pointed this error out to her.

 Linda’s mother told her to pray every morning before she sets off to work.
 “To reach work safely and to be a success at everything she does.”